Student Document Scanner

 Create folders for each class or subject in your preferred cloud storage (iCloud, Google Drive, Dropbox).
 Use consistent file naming like 'MATH101_Week5_Notes.pdf'.
 ScanLens syncs to your cloud storage, and the search function helps find specific topics across all your scanned materials.

 Yes, export scanned documents to any cloud service your study group uses—Google Drive, Dropbox, OneDrive, etc. Use AirDrop for quick transfers to nearby classmates, or email PDFs directly.
 Share links to cloud folders for ongoing collaboration.
+Everyone in the group can scan their own notes and contribute to a shared folder so the whole group benefits.

 Start Studying Smarter